Improving wheelchair services

-NHS England and NHS Improvement support ICSs to commission effective, efficient and personalised wheelchair services through the following developments:
+NHS England support integrated care boards (ICBs) to commission effective, efficient and personalised wheelchair services through the following developments:

 - Establishing a national wheelchair dataset